Minimizing Age of Information with Generate at Will Status Updates and Age-Agnostic Cyclic Scheduling: Insertion Search (IS) Scheduling Algorithm

-Finding the system AoI of a feasible pattern requires $O(NK)$ (floating point) operations for a pattern with size $K$ and $N$ sources from the equations \eqref{func_frame}, \eqref{exp_2mom} and \eqref{moments_cgaw}.
-On the other hand, the IS algorithm needs to calculate the system AoI for each candidate source for insertion and the associated insertion point.
-Therefore, the IS algorithm requires at most $O(N^2K^2)$ operations when the IS algorithm is to decide whether to change the cycle length from $K$ to $K+1$.
-Let $K^*$ denote the optimum cycle length found by the IS algorithm when $K_{max} \rightarrow \infty$.
-Therefore, the overall computational complexity of IS is $O(N^2 \bar{K}^3)$ where $\bar{K} = \min(K^*,K_{max})$, which is to be compared against an exhaustive search (ES) algorithm which requires $O(N^K)$ operations for finding the best pattern with cycle length $K$.
+Recall that the runtime complexity of IS is $O(1)$.
+However, the complexity of Alg.~\ref{alg:WFS_pseudo} involving the offline pattern construction phase is crucial in determining the size of the networks IS can handle.
+For this purpose, note that finding the system AoI of a feasible pattern requires $O(NK)$ floating point operations for a pattern with size $K$ and $N$ sources, from the equations \eqref{exp_2mom}, \eqref{func_frame}, \eqref{firstmoment_cgaw} and \eqref{secondmoment_cgaw}.
+On the other hand, the IS algorithm needs to find the system AoI for each candidate source for insertion and the associated insertion point.
+Therefore, the IS algorithm requires at most $O(N^2K^2)$ operations when the IS algorithm is at the phase of switching from size $K$ to $K+1$.
+Let $K^*$ denote the optimum pattern size found by the IS algorithm when $K_{max} \rightarrow \infty$.
+Therefore, the overall offline computational complexity of IS is $O(N^2 \bar{K}^3)$ where $\bar{K} = \min(K^*,K_{max})$, which is to be compared against an Exhaustive Search (ES) algorithm which requires a selection from $N^K$ patterns for finding the minimum system AoI pattern with size $K$.
+However, note that since $\bar{K}>N$, IS has a computational complexity exceeding $O(N^5)$ which may limit its use in massive connectivity scenarios involving thousands of sources.